Home Blog GDPR Cookie Compliance: Complete Implementation Guide

 Mobile App Considerations

 Mobile apps using web technologies often place cookies that require GDPR compliance.
-Native apps might use similar tracking technologies under different names.
+Native apps might use similar tracking technologies under different names, so teams should follow a dedicated GDPR mobile app compliance guide, implement API data protection controls for GDPR, and robust GDPR API security practices when designing tracking, permissions, and consent flows.

 App store privacy descriptions should align with detailed cookie policies.
 Inconsistencies between platforms confuse users and create compliance risks.